ksrinivaucsd/cse-15l-lab-reports/lab5/lab5.md

 *Part 4*

+I will describe the working directory and the changes in the bash script which fixed the bugs here.
+The screenshots which show the bash scripts running and their outputs is shown above.
+The full contents of the files before and after the bug fixing are also shown above.

 The working directory is shown below.
 The only non-bash script file which contains the term "Hello" in it is Hello.java.

 ![Image](CSE15LLab5Pic4.png)